 Buying burial insurance with autism shouldn’t be a difficult thing to do, as many insurance companies will welcome you with this condition.

 Some insurance companies offer autism-specific insurance.
-This is designed for people with autism spectrum disorder in mind, and it will ensure that you will be covered no matter what may cause your passing.
+This is designed for people with an autism spectrum disorder in mind, and it will ensure that you will be covered no matter what may cause your passing.

 With burial insurance with autism, the insurance companies will NEVER require you to take a medical exam or personal evaluation.